 Course covers etiology, symptoms, and treatment of the more common types of psychological disorders, both functional and organic.
-Concepts of mental health and faith as well as prevention are also considered.
 Prerequisites: Minimum grade of C in PSYC 100 and one of the following: PSYC 206, 206 or 207.
 Offered in fall and spring.
 Not recommended for first year students.

-PSYC 302 Experimental Psychology and Laboratory.......4
+PSYC 304 Social Psychology......3